 If you can walk, you can folk dance.
 Many folk dances are easily done, but a few are quite vigorous.
 If a particular dance seems to be too much, you can just join those sitting and watching.
 There is no need to try to learn all the dances taught.
 When they can't remember, most dancers follow what a few others do.
 Most dances are danced in lines or circles, but we also have many that are for individuals, couples, or sets of couples.
 In some dances (called mixers) you change partners during the dance.

 All ages are welcome.
 Most of our members are in their 40s, 50s and 60s, although we have some younger and older ones too.
-We have dancers of all skill levels, so whether you are a beginner or experienced, you would be most welcome.
+We have dancers of all skill levels, so whether you are a new dancer or experienced, you would be most welcome.

 Still not sure whether folk dancing is for you?
 On our "Welcome" page, you can see slideshows of our dance group and hear some of our music.